 A gift for your journey

-Because new habits take time to develop, we often need reminders to keep us on the right track.
+Because new habits take time to develop, we often need reminders to keep us on track.
 The following are gifts that I hope will help and encourage you.

 When I was going through a difficult point in my life, I chose music that was uplifting.
 “Experience Joy Instrumental”, by Integrity Music, is a 60-minute recording of happy music that will lift your spirits.
 It is available on Youtube and Spotify.